wp-plugins/thinglink/readme.txt

 * Changed the plugin's name
 * Improved usability in configuring the plugin.

+= 1.0.5 =
+* Improved usability in configuring the plugin.

 == Frequently Asked Questions ==

 = What is Thinglink? =